Stephen Altschul

-Stephen Frank Altschul (born February 28, 1957) is an American mathematician who has designed algorithms that are used in the field of bioinformatics (the Karlin-Altschul algorithm and its successors).
+Stephen Frank Altschul (born February 28, 1957) is an American mathematician who has designed algorithms that are used in the field of bioinformatics (the Karlin–Altschul algorithm and its successors).
 Altschul is the co-author of the BLAST algorithm used for sequence analysis of proteins and nucleotides.

 Education

 Altschul graduated summa cum laude from Harvard University, where he was elected to Phi Beta Kappa in mathematics and has a Ph.D. in the same field from Massachusetts Institute of Technology.

 Research

-His research interest is centered on sequence alignment algorithms, statistics of sequence comparison and measurement of sequence similarity.
+His research interest centers around sequence-alignment algorithms, statistics of sequence comparison, and measurement of sequence similarity.

 Background

 He is the son of Stephanie Rosemary (née Wagner) and Arthur Altschul, a former partner at Goldman Sachs.
 In 1994, he married Caroline Kershaw James, the daughter of Caroline James-Pritz of Cincinnati and Harry Keithan James of Dayton, Ohio.
 The Rev. Luther D. Miller Jr. performed the ceremony at St. David's Episcopal Church in Washington.

-His half-sister is journalist Serena Altschul known for her tenure at MTV.
+His half-sister is journalist Serena Altschul, who is known for her tenure at MTV.
 On his father's side, he is a member of the Lehman family.

 He has two sons, James and William Altschul.
 William Altschul is a former college Ultimate player at Washington University in St. Louis.